Speaker's Biographies & Abstracts

 The Traditional GIS installed on desktop or server, which has been used by the geospatial community for decades, is facing many challenges to overcome at the enterprise and national levels, mainly the effective collaboration between users in different business and industries.

-GIS Cloud using of the cloud environment for data capture, visualization, analysis and sharing, is changing the GIS from single, isolated, professional focus technology to true collaboration on all levels of users for the entire workflow of the organization, allowing access to shared data and maps at anytime, anywhere, online & offline.
 GIS Cloud platform provides tools from public cloud or private cloud (on owner servers) accessible at the same way on web-based environment helping data management, analysis, sharing, and optimizing in real time. it provides online maps, geospatial data, imagery, computing or analysis as on demand managed services, preventing in this way , data and work loss from frequent outages and minimizing financial risks, while increasing efficiency at the same time.
-GIS Cloud supports viewing, creating, monitoring, managing, analyzing and sharing maps and data with other users, facilitates inputs, validation and collaboration by a global mobile workforce in real time with effective validations and analysis within shorter time and improving ROI.

 Today, many organizations are using the GIS Cloud to ease their daily operations and planning activities, from Roads infrastructure and Road maintenance to simple restaurants or commercials inspections, more than 90,000 users and 2 billion features are shared and accessed through the GIS Cloud today and it increasing every day.